MarufZak/study-logs/understanding-linux-kernel/README.md

 A field in process descriptor that points to previous and next `task_struct` elements.
 The process descriptors are organized as `list_head`, which is essentially a circular doubly linked list.
 The head of this process list is `init_task` descriptor, which is process 0.

 `SET_LINKS` and `REMOVE_LINKS` macros are used to insert and delete descriptors from the process list.
 There is also `for_each_process` macro to scan the list.

+### run_list

+A filed in process descriptor of type `list_head`.

+All runnable processes (processes in _TASK_RUNNING_ state) are put in the same list, called **runqueue**.
+Earlier versions of Linux used to iterate through this list in order to select “best” runnable process.
+Linux 2.6 implements it differently.

+In Linux 2.6, the processes are grouped by its priority ranging from 0 to 139 (140 lists in total). `run_list` field links the process descriptor based on its priority to the corresponding list.
+This way scheduler selects the best process to run in a constant time.
+On multiprocessor systems, each CPU has its own runqueue.

 ## FAQ